Snikeer/kubernetes-homelab/README.md

 ### Phase 2: Kubernetes Core Setup

 #### 1. K3s Cluster Deployment
 A single-node Kubernetes cluster was deployed using K3s.
 Firewall rules were updated to allow traffic on port 6443 (Kubernetes API server).
-The kubeconfig file permissions were configured to allow the non-root `ubuntu` user to manage the cluster using kubectl.
+The kubeconfig file permissions were configured to allow the non-root user to manage the cluster using kubectl.

-- Kubernetes Distribution: K3s v1.35.5+k3s1
+- **Kubernetes Distribution:** K3s v1.30.5+k3s1

 ```bash
 # Opening Kubernetes API port